yosef-Ctrl/transcribr/README.md

 # transcribr

+## quick start

-- paste secret API key, the endpoint's health should pop up automatically
+- paste secret API key.
+Endpoint health should pop up automatically

-- paste link to episode from Apple Podcasts, the podcast image, details, and owner should appear
+- paste Apple Podcasts link to episode.
+Podcast logo, details, and owner should appear

 - press button to Transcribe.
-Wait a few minutes
+Wait ~1 minute for 60 minutes of audio

-- press button to Copy raw text, paste into GPT chat and ask it to split out the speakers.
-Raw data includes timestamps, so it is useful to also paste in any chapter markers from the podcast manifest
+- press button to Copy raw text.
+Paste into GPT chat and ask it to split out the speakers.
+The raw data includes timestamps; it is useful to paste chapter markers from the podcast description

+## longer blog post

+Workflow described [here](https://artlu.bearblog.dev/fast-following-for-95-power-and-5-cost/) as well as a useful prompt to generate pleasant, human-readable transcripts.

 ## development